GenSpectrum/cov-spectrum-website/docs/widgets.md

 The "Sequences over time" plot has a widget `VariantTimeDistributionPlot` that is defined in [src/widgets/VariantTimeDistributionPlot.tsx](/src/widgets/VariantTimeDistributionPlot.tsx).
 This `Widget` object wraps the normal React component `VariantTimeDistributionPlot`, a prop encoder defined with `AsyncZodQueryEncoder` (described below), and the unique name `"VariantTimeDistributionPlot"`.

-This widget is used in [src/pages/FocusPage.tsx](/src/pages/FocusPage.tsx) by using `VariantTimeDistributionPlotWidget.ShareableComponent` as a React component.
-Note that this renders `VariantTimeDistributionPlot`, but also a title, a card and a export button.
+This widget is used in [src/pages/FocusSinglePage.tsx](/src/pages/FocusSinglePage.tsx) by using `VariantTimeDistributionPlotWidget.ShareableComponent` as a React component.
+Note that this renders `VariantTimeDistributionPlot`, but also a title, a card and an export button.
 This `SharableComponent` takes the props of `VariantTimeDistributionPlot`, but also some extra ones ("external" props, described below).

 The widget is registered in [src/widgets/index.tsx](/src/widgets/index.tsx) so that the embed page works correctly.